Hieromon/AutoConnect/mkdocs/apiaux.md

 ```cpp
 void add(AutoConnectElementVT addons)
 ```
-Add an element to the auxiliary page.
-Add the element set to the auxiliary page.
+Add an element to the AutoConnectAux.
+An added element is displayed on the custom Web page invoked from the AutoConnect menu.

   template<typename T>